A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

 Day 7: The Sachertorte Verdict

 Hotel Sacher (9.50 EUR per slice): Dense, dark, with a layer of apricot jam under the chocolate glaze.
 Served with unsweetened whipped cream (Schlag).
-The chocolate is intense and the texture is deliberately dry — it's meant to be eaten with the cream and coffee.
+The chocolate is intense and the texture is deliberately dry — meant to be eaten with the cream and coffee.

 Cafe Demel (8.80 EUR per slice): Slightly lighter, with two layers of apricot jam.
 The chocolate glaze is shinier.
 Also served with Schlag.